Let’s say you own a boat / caravan / painting that’s sat idle in your garage worth £10,000.

 But with non-income producing assets like these, you are relying on other people continuing to place value on those assets.
 Value is in the eye of the beholder.
 The longer the history of being treated like an asset, the more likely that other people will continue to place value on the asset.
 It also helps if the supply is limited.

+I’m not really a big fan of gold.
 Gold bars and coins don’t grow, they just sit there idle.
-But gold does at least have a long history of being treated as an asset (often it has performed the role of money itself).
+But gold does at least have a long history of being treated as money.
 When the SAS operated behind enemy lines in Iraq in the Gulf War, they carried gold coins that could be used as a universal currency to buy stuff from the locals.

 Compare and contrast with bitcoin.
 You can make a speculative case for crypto-currency: it takes money out of the control of governments which engineer inflation (a hidden tax).
 But my problem with bitcoin (as well as being environmentally unfriendly) is that it’s not been around long enough to count as an investment asset rather than a gambling chip.
 We have yet to see what would happen if governments made a coordinated effort to shut down the IT infrastructure on which bitcoin depends for its existence.